dinxsh/DataCrypt/README.md

 # DataCrypt
-a website to encrypt / decrypt text in various formats
+an REST API to encrypt / decrypt text using 10 different algorithms